Gift Icon

 • Lights.
 They must all function properly.

-• Tie down points.
+• Tie-down points.
 The load’s spacing, securement condition, and point number must be verified.
-If the load is above 10.000 lbs., you may need at least 4 tie down points in some states.
+If the load is above 10.000 lbs., you may need at least four tie-down points in some states.
 Each point will need a boomer or binders, as well as chains that will be linked to hitch points on the trailer.
-You need to inspect the boomers since they’re supposed to provide tension in order for the chain connection to be tightened.
+It would be best if you inspected the boomers since they’re supposed to provide tension to tighten the chain connection.

 • Weight.
 The limit of your tie-down working load must be equal to at least half of the load’s weight.

-4 tied down points are obligatory in most states.
-However, more may be necessary for some equipment.
+Four tie-down points are obligatory in most states.
+However, more may be necessary for some kits.
 If a machine has appendages or attachments, they must be removed and secured separately.
-In this case, 5 points would be needed.
-Excavator transport is an example where 5 tie down points are needed.
+In this case, five points would be needed.
+Excavator transport is an example of equipment that requires five tie-down points.

 Pinned